ahmed-cmyk/InnovateSolutions/README.md

 - Added AJAX validation in registration pages to prevent username re-use
 - Modified live validation in registration pages
 - Prevented submission of valid registration forms

+## 07/14/20 - 12:58PM
+- Added input validation to Edit Profile pages
+- Fixed the issue where View Alumni Candidates in job details would show an empty list